swissiety/JimpleLSP/README.md

 # JimpleLSP
 This is an implementation of the Language Server Protocol for Jimple.
-It allows you to use well known features of your IDE to be used while exploring and editing .jimple files.
+A LSP Server implementation allows an IDE, which supports the LSP, to provide well known features of programming languages for a specific Language.

 # Usage
 ## Get the server Jar.